 Take the road south downhill into Serrano Valley.
 This road drops 350', then makes a left turn around a shoulder and goes across an intermittent stream coming down from a prominent rock waterfall.
 After crossing the stream and making a right turn, the road climbs for a few minutes, leveling off on the shoulder of a grassy ridge that slopes to the south.
 Walk south on the ridge (there may be no trail because the grass grows fast) heading for a prominent Sumac tree.
-Look for the trail to the right of the tree, but do not be concerned if you can't find it - just continue south on the highest part of the downhill sloping ridge.
-When the ridge levels out, the trail angles to the right and meets the trail 'that goes down Serrano Canyon.
+Look for the trail to the right of the tree; just continue south on the highest part of the downhill sloping ridge.
+When the ridge levels out, the trail angles to the right and meets the trail that goes down Serrano Canyon.
 An old fence line divides the grassland from the chaparral.
 It is near the fence line that you can pick up the well-defined trail into the canyon.